Immersive-Design-Group/GBAHCI/pages/publications.md

 Baihui Chen, Xueliang Li <br/>
 *Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI' 2024)* <br/>
 *SUSTech School of Design*
+- **When Teams Embrace AI: Human Collaboration Strategies in Generative Prompting in a Creative Design Task** <br/>
+Yuanning Han, Ziyi Qiu, Jiale Cheng, RAY LC <br/>
+*Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI' 2024)* <br/>
+*CityU School of Creative Media*